karenyyng/shear_gp/notes/optimizing_GP_lnlikelihood.md

-# Optimizing ln_likelihood function in George
+# Optimizing the ln likelihood function in George
 author: Karen Y. Ng

 # Kernel used: